altreact/archbk/README.md

 # archbk

-A robust shell script (bash / sh) that automates the installation of an Arch Linux ARM base system, for use with ARM Chromebooks
+A robust shell script (bash / sh) that automates the installation of an Arch Linux ARM base system, for use with ARM Chromebooks, based on the install instructions at [Arch Linux ARM](https://archlinuxarm.org/).

 <br/>